AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

 func (s *selection) validate() error {
   if s.isAntiAffinityLabel() && s.isPreferAntiAffinityLabel() {
-    return errors.New("invalid selection policies: antiAffinity and preferAntiAffinity can not be together") }
+    return errors.New("invalid selection: antiAffinity and preferAntiAffinity policies can not be together") }
   return nil
 }